Kikobeats/js-mythbusters/docs/v8-tips/hidden-class.md

 # Hidden class

-JavaScript has limited compile-time type information: types can be changed at runtime, so it's natural to expect that it is expensive to reason about JS types at compile time.
+JavaScript has limited compile-time type information: types can be changed at runtime.
+This is why it is expensive to reason about JS types at compile time.

 ```js
 function Point (x, y) {